wu-gordon/ApexLegendsSummaryLog/README.md

 **Who will use it?**

-This application was designed to break down the competitive ranked points (RP) system in the game for players who grind out long sessions with friends and want to track an organized log of their RP gain/loss for their ranked session(s).
+This application was designed to break down the competitive ranked points (RP) system in the game, for players who grind out long sessions with friends and want to track an organized log of their RP gain/loss for their ranked session(s).